Course Outline:

 conflict of interest by employees in procurement (2CFR 200.318 c1 & 45 CFR 75.327c1).
 Assessing

-the impact of conflict of interest and ethics violations, and the resulting risk of fraud being committed.
+the impact of conflict of interest and ethics violations, and the resulting risk of fraud being committed. - Reporting of fraud, as required by the Government Auditing Standards and the OIG Guidelines for

 financial audits contracted by foreign recipients.